-The client’s concerns must be taken into account to show them that your proposal is superior to the competition.
+Addressing the clients’ concerns show them that your proposal is superior to the competition.

-We can draw four planning skills Northwestern University’s marketing expert Philip Kotler (1972) to reinforce ideas during your investment presentation’s final stage.
+Northwestern University’s marketing expert Philip Kotler (1972) shares four planning skills to reinforce ideas during the final stages of your investment presentation:

 Your product is your proposal.
 It’s the thing you want to pitch to your audience.

 Do you want to introduce a new gadget in an expo?
 Are you pitching a stock investment plan?
 Are you presenting a recommendation from your earnings’ reports?

 Define your product in such a way that clients know exactly what you’re offering them.
 This should be reflected in the way you package and present it.

 Determining the Price

 Cost is a big factor in whether your client will approve your proposal or not.

 Audiences need to see how their budget (if they give you one) will be allocated, and how much they’ll profit.
 While they do have the spending power, they prefer cost-effective solutions that give the best value.